simonw/til/python/annotated-dataklasses.md

         # As shown above, this uses exec() to compile and return
         # a function body created using the generated source code
         func = make_func_code(len(fields))

+        # But remember: because we cache and reuse method bodies, this has
+        # ugly _0, _1 parameters and variables that we want to make nicer.

         # co_names: tuple of names other than arguments and function locals
         co_names = func.__code__.co_names
         # For the Coordinates example, co_names = ("_0", "_1")